budarin/use-react-redux/README.en.md

     c: 'B value',
 };

-// now in component A, you can only listen to changes to` a ' in state const a = useContextSelection((state) => state.a);
+// now in component A, you can only listen to changes to `a' in state const a = useContextSelection((state) => state.a);
 ```